piaohai/nsshutil/README.md

 ===

-Make a ssh batch login.
+Make a ssh batch login with nodejs.

 ### Install